 001. For purposes of this title, and unless the context expressly indicates otherwise:

-Document(s) means the document(s) which are required or permitted to be filed in the Office of the Secretary of State by the Business Corporation Act, the Limited Liability Company Act, the Nebraska Uniform Limited Liability Company Act, the Nebraska Limited Cooperative Association Act, the Nebraska Nonprofit Corporation Act, the Nebraska Professional Corporation Act, the Nebraska Uniform Limited Partnership Act, the Nonstock Cooperative Marketing Act, the Uniform Partnership Act of 1998, and the Trademark Registration Act and (2) any filing provisions of sections 21-1301 to 21-1306, 21-1333 to 21-1339, and 87-208 to 87-220.
+Document(s) means the document(s) which are required or permitted to be filed in the Office of the Secretary of State by the Business Corporation Act, the Nebraska Benefit Corporation Act, the Nebraska Uniform Limited Liability Company Act, the Nebraska Limited Cooperative Association Act, the Nebraska Nonprofit Corporation Act, the Nebraska Professional Corporation Act, the Nebraska Uniform Limited Partnership Act, the Nonstock Cooperative Marketing Act, the Uniform Partnership Act of 1998, and the Trademark Registration Act and (2) any filing provisions of sections 21-1301 to 21-1306, 21-1333 to 21-1339, and 87-208 to 87-219.01.

 Electronic Filing means the transmission of documents to the Secretary of State, and from the Secretary of State, through the Secretary of State-authorized service provider.